-Additionally, emergency legislation, including the CARES Act enacted on March 27, 2020 and discussed below, and temporary changes to regulations and reimbursement issued by the current administration in response to the 2019 novel coronavirus ("COVID-19") pandemic continue to have a significant impact on the operations and financial condition of our operators.
-The extent of the COVID-19 pandemic's effect on our and our operators' operational and financial performance will depend on future developments, including the duration, spread and intensity of the outbreak, as well as the difference in how the pandemic may impact SNFs as opposed to ALFs, all of which developments and impacts are uncertain and difficult to predict.
-Due to the speed with which the situation is developing, we are not able at this time to estimate the effect of these factors on our business, but the adverse impact on our business, results of operations, financial condition and cash flows could be material.
+Additionally, emergency legislation, including the CARES Act enacted on March 27, 2020 and discussed below, and temporary changes to regulations and reimbursement issued by the current administration in response to the COVID-19 pandemic continue to have a significant impact on the operations and financial condition of our operators.
+The extent of the COVID-19 pandemic's effect on our and our operators' operational and financial performance will depend on future developments, including the duration, spread and intensity of the outbreak, as well as the difference in how the pandemic may impact SNFs in contrast to ALFs, all of which developments and impacts are uncertain and difficult to predict.
+Due to the speed with which the situation is changing, we are not able at this time to estimate the effect of these factors on our business, but the adverse impact on our business, results of operations, financial condition and cash flows could be material.